xlwings/xlwings/docs/command_line.rst

                         current configuration.
                         (New in 0.19.5)
-    code                Run "xlwings code embed" to embed all Python modules of the current dir in your active Excel file.
+    code                Run "xlwings code embed" to embed all Python modules of the workbook's dir in your active Excel file.
 Use the "--file" flag to only import a single file by providing its path.
-To run embedded code, you need an xlwings PRO license.
+Requires xlwings PRO.
-                        (New in 0.20.2)
+                        (Changed in 0.23.4)
     permission          "xlwings permission cwd" prints a JSON string that can be used to permission the execution of all modules in the current working directory via GET request.
                         "xlwings permission book" does the same for code that is embedded in the active workbook.
+                        (New in 0.23.4)
+    release             Run "xlwings release" to configure your active workbook to work with a one-click installer for easy deployment.
+Requires xlwings PRO.
-                        (New in 0.23.3)
+                        (New in 0.23.4)